-It’s important to find kidney-friendly beverages if you are managing kidney disease.
-Here are some tips to choosing beverages while managing kidney disease.
+It’s important to find kidney-friendly drinks if you are managing kidney disease.
+Here are some tips to choosing the best drinks!

-Why is avoiding phosphorus important in kidney-friendly beverages?
+Why is avoiding phosphorus important in kidney-friendly drinks?

-To determine what to drink with kidney disease, it is important to first discuss a really tricky mineral called phosphorus.
-While phosphorus does play a big role in maintaining healthy bones, with chronic kidney disease, the kidneys just can’t excrete (remove) phosphorus from the body as fast or efficiently as they should.
+First, to determine what to drink with kidney disease, it is important to first discuss a really tricky mineral called phosphorus.
+While phosphorus does play a big role in maintaining healthy bones in patients with chronic kidney disease, the kidneys just cannot excrete (remove) phosphorus from the body as fast or efficiently as they should.

-We know this all sounds very scary, but the good news is it’s easy to control your phosphorus level if you know what foods it is primarily found it!
+We know this all sounds very scary, but the good news is it’s easy to control your phosphorus level if you know what foods and drinks it is primarily found it!

 - Dicalcium phosphate